India–Israel relations: Intelligence-sharing cooperation

 India Today reported that the two flats were RAW safe houses used as operational fronts for Mossad agents and housed Mossad's station chief between 1989 and 1992.
 RAW had reportedly decided to have closer ties to Mossad, and the subsequent secret operation was approved by then Prime Minister Rajiv Gandhi.
 India Today cites "RAW insiders" as saying that RAW agents hid a Mossad agent holding an Argentine passport and exchanged intelligence and expertise in operations, including negotiations for the release of an Israeli tourist by the Jammu and Kashmir Liberation Front militants in June 1991.
 When asked about the case Verma refused to speak about the companies, but claimed his relationship with them was purely professional.
 Raman stated, "Sometimes, spy agencies float companies for operational reasons.
 All I can say is that everything was done with government approval.
 Files were cleared by the then prime minister [Rajiv Gandhi] and his cabinet secretary.
 Balachandran stated, "It is true that we did a large number of operations but at every stage, we kept the Cabinet Secretariat and the prime minister in the loop."

 In November 2015, The Times of India reported that agents from Mossad and MI5 were protecting Prime Minister Narendra Modi during his visit to Turkey.
 Modi was on a state visit to the United Kingdom and was scheduled to attend the 2015 G-20 Summit in Antalya, Turkey.
 The paper reported that the agents had been called in to provide additional cover to Modi's security detail, composed of India's Special Protection Group and secret agents from RAW and IB, in wake of the November 2015 Paris attacks.

 On 14 February 2019, a convoy of vehicles carrying security personnel on the Jammu Srinagar National Highway was attacked by a vehicle-borne suicide bomber at Lethpora in the Pulwama district, Jammu and Kashmir, India.
 40 Central Reserve Police Force personals were killed by the bomber.
-Israel responded to India, offering "unconditional support" to the Indian Army and the Government.
+Israel responded to India, offering unconditional support to the Indian Army and the Government.
 Israel has informed that they will share intelligence and technology to help India respond.

+Following the Pahalgam attack on 22 April 2025, Israeli Prime Minister Benjamin Netanyahu condemned the incident as "barbaric" and affirmed that Israel stands with India in its fight against terrorism, with similar messages of solidarity echoed by Israel's Foreign Minister.
+After India's Operation Sindoor on 7 May, Israel's Ambassador to India, Reuven Azar, reiterated support for India's right to self-defense, stating that terrorists must know there is no safe haven for those committing heinous crimes against the innocent.